Hate speeches: It’s time to restructure Nigeria – OPC

 “I have been hearing from the government that there are lots of hate speeches in the country from different groups, even from the political players.

-“I believe that under democracy, the government must learn the civil way of addressing such anormally because of freedom of speech as entrenched in the constitution.
+“I believe that under democracy, the government must learn the civil way of addressing such anomaly because of freedom of speech as entrenched in the constitution.

 “Also, if anyone says anything that contravenes the law, such an individual is liable to face the full weight of the law but that does not mean government should go overboard,’’ he said.